 WHAT WE DO

-- Engage with the community about the growing tourism industry by offering living and learning experiences
+Engage with our community about the growing tourism industry by offering life and learning experiences.

 Misión Gaia promotes the commercialization of organic and natural products made by local producers from the Sierra Nevada of Santa Marta.
 We want to inform visitors about their power to make a difference by purchasing fair and local trade as an ecologic and economic alternative.